 Use Silk Placemats

 Red or gold silk placemats decorated with images of bamboo or dragons make a beautiful addition to a dining room table!
-We found ours in China, but you can purchase the beautiful Chinese silk placemats pictured above here.
+We found ours in China, but you can find the gorgeous ones pictured above here !